bolaft/bannerlord-retinues/docs/troops.md

 ## Import / Export

-- Custom troops can be exported and imported from one save to another via the mod config menu or the cheat console.
+- Custom troops can be exported and imported from one save to another via the global editor or the mod config menu.
-- This includes **clan troops, kingdom troops, militias, and special service troops** (Caravan Guards, Caravan Masters, Villagers), as long as they belong to your custom trees.
+- This includes **clan troops, kingdom troops and special troops** (Militias, Caravan Guards, Caravan Masters, Villagers), as long as they belong to your custom trees.

 → See: [Importing and Exporting Troops](./import_export.md)